kevinyswong/kevinyswong.github.io/index.md

 can sit down and talk about these things, disagreement or not.
 Two decades later, how far have we come as a country?
 Anne Applebaum
 <a href="https://www.theatlantic.com/ideas/archive/2021/06/milley-critical-race-theory-marxism-racism-fox-news/619308/">wrote</a>
-in The Atlantic the important of openness to ideas, starting with a class I was physically in: "Back in the 1980s, comparative-literature majors at my university had to take a required course in literary theory.
+in The Atlantic the importance of openness to ideas, starting with a class I was physically in: "Back in the 1980s, comparative-literature majors at my university had to take a required course in literary theory.
 This course—Lit 130, if memory serves—offered prospective scholars a series of frames and